The Walking Dead Cast Interview

 Brian has a massive list of video game credits to his name now boasting over 100 games and 250 different characters including old favorites from Monkey island and Sam and Max right up to League of Legends and Rift.

 This turned out to be one of the funniest interview we have done so we hope you enjoy reading it as much as we did making it.
 To get us started we got a bit of back ground on Brian.

 A very broad open question to get us started but can you give us a little introduction to your background?

 Do you play video games?
-If so which genre is your favorite?
 If not do you play or at least watch someone play the games you have starred in to see how they turned out?

 What other projects have you worked on that our readers might be familiar with?

 Currently I have about 100 video game titles to my name, and 250 characters.
 So it is anyone’s guess which ones someone might be interested in or familiar with.
 Some of the bigger projects have included: Phantasy Star Universe (I voice the main bad guy, Renvolt Magashi), Sam and Max (as Brady Culture, Jorgens Monster), The Boneville series (as one of the Rat Creatures), Tales of Monkey Island (as Judge Grindstump and Bailiff Hardtack), Hellgate: London (as Lord Summerisle), League of Legends (as Warwick, Tryndemere, and The Yeti), Assassin’s Creed: Bloodline (as Barnabus), Bakugan Battle Brawlers: Defenders of the Core (as Drago), Rift (as the Faceless Man and many others), and Diablo III, (as various snarling monsters).

 How much work is involved in recording high quality voice work such as appears in the Walking Dead, what is a typical day like?